obeli-sk/obelisk/ROADMAP.md

 Enable allow/deny lists of remote hosts.

 ## feat: Keepalives for activities, extending the lock until completion

-## feat: Request stack trace at any point of the workflow log

 ## fix: Track all unhandled execution errors when closing join sets
 Currently only the first unhandled error is tracked, as well as only one root cause.